 Baden Powell founded the Boy Scouts in England in 1907 and influenced the founding of the Boy Scouts of America in 1910.
 The Boy Scouts of America building on Winter Street just west of the Franklin Institute was built in 1926.
 The Stetson factory had its own Boy Scout troop.

 Stetson was a shrewd businessman as well as a generous employer who had an interest in his workers' well-being.
 His wages were above scale and yearly bonuses, a form of profit sharing, came to be expected.
 He provided an on-site hospital at his factory, and had a prepaid health plan with all health care needs met for $1 every three months, free if necessary.
 Below-market rate mortgages were supplied to his employees by the John B. Stetson Building and Loan Association.
 There were weekly orchestra concerts and education events almost nightly at his 5,500-person capacity auditorium, the largest auditorium in Philadelphia when built in 1906.
-There were sports fields on his campus, a gymnasium, a library, a chapel, a Sunday school and kindergarten, an inexpensive cafeteria, classes for immigrants, and generous apprenticeship programs (basically a paid internship).
+There were sports fields on his campus, a gymnasium, a library, a chapel, a Sunday school and kindergarten, an inexpensive cafeteria, classes for immigrants, generous apprenticeship programs (basically a paid internship), and a Mummers company.
 He believed a happy and healthy worker was a better worker, and also wanted to keep the unions out of his shop, which he accomplished during his lifetime.
 The progressive labor movement always saw Stetson's system as a variant of a feudal system, with the lives of the workers carefully controlled by the employer.
 It was not until the Depression forced benefit cutbacks and enhanced production efficiency methods that unionization efforts picked up, resulting in a strike and union recognition in 1936.

 The process of mass-producing Stetson felt hats can be compared in two ten-minute videos, one from 1913 here and one from 2015 here.